Test Match Animal:

 When watching international rugby, the step up is not always evident.
 Circumstances - poor weather, teams having an off day, an Irish referee - may conspire to slow the game down and give the impression that there is not a huge amount at stake.
 It is only occasionally that a Six Nations match will leave you awed by its ferocity and the commitment of the players.

-The Wales v Ireland game this year was a good example, where the feeling that one small individual error could decide the outcome of a pivotal game was tangible.
-That is when your true TMAs, such as Alun Wyn Jones, Sam Warburton (pictured below), Paul O’Connell, come to the fore.
+That is when your true TMAs, such as Sean O’Brien, Sam Warburton and Maro Itoje, come to the fore.
 They go looking for carries, they call the lineouts to themselves and drive the team’s defensive urgency.
 But even when the quality of the match doesn’t live up to expectations, the mental strain that the players have gone through in the days and hours leading up to it is vastly greater than for an ordinary club match.

 Variations of TMA